 Over the past decade, more than three and a half million South Africans have been lifted out of extreme poverty.
-As of 2015, the country’s consuming class grew to encompass about nine million households, accounting for $191 billion in private consumption.
+As of 2015, the country’s consuming class1 grew to encompass about nine million households, accounting for $191 billion2 in private consumption.
 Yet, despite this expansion of the consumer pool, private consumption in South Africa has been growing at a fairly subdued annual rate of 2.8 percent over the past five years and a mere 1.6 percent in the past year—slower than Africa’s other major economies.

 South African consumers are under tremendous financial pressure due to higher prices (inflation has averaged 5.4 percent over the past five years, edging up to 6.4 percent in 2016) and low real growth in wages (averaging 1.3 percent in the past five years).
 To buy what they need, many South Africans have had to dig into savings or make purchases on credit.